datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 ## Summary

-I completed this wonderful, nostalgic-themed challenge 48 hours after the end of the competition (I have a hard time with _pencils down_ when I do not complete a challenge--they haunt me until I finish them).
+I completed this wonderful, nostalgic-fueled challenge 48 hours after the end of the competition (I have a hard time with _pencils down_ when I do not complete a challenge--they haunt me until I finish them).

 This multistage challenge starts with a 48kHz FP (Floating Point) 8N1 Bell 202 Standard audio stream (so cool), that then expects a reply in kind--that is the easy part.
 Next, you'll have to navigate a simple BBS throwback and download a relatively large compressed floppy image of the BBS itself _at 1200 baud_ (~1200 bps).
 Now, with the _16-bit real-mode DOS_ executable in hand, you'll have to find two vulnerabilities; a backdoor, and a buffer overflow; and then turn them into a payload to control code execution and liberate the contents of [`FLAG.TXT`](FLAG.TXT).